-Importing and Exporting □ Make sure you have a GB EORI number $\Box$ Check the new rules on importing and exporting goods between the EU and Great Britain from 1 January 2021 $\Box$ Get ready to make customs declarations □ Check if import VAT is due at the border $\hfill\square$ Decide how you will account for import VAT when you make a customs declaration Selling your goods $\Box$ Use gov.uk to identify how your business can be ready to sell certain goods in the UK and EU Trading with the EU □ Check whether you need an export licence to export dual-use items to the EU or Channel Islands from 1 January 2021 □ Use the 'Check How to Export Goods' tool on gov.uk to look up information on overseas tariffs, rules and border formalities for trading your goods worldwide $\Box$ Use the new UK Global Tariff schedule to check what tariff will be payable on goods entering the UK from 1 January 2021 □ Check changes to trading with developing countries currently benefitting from the EU Generalised Scheme of Preferences □ Use gov.uk guidance to understand changes to trading with non-EU countries from 1 January 2021.
-Check if the UK has negotiated a trade agreement with the country you will be trading with □ Familiarise yourself with the UK's new trade remedies process on gov.uk Northern Ireland Protocol □ Follow NI specific rules for trading between GB and Northern Ireland Data $\square$ Be prepared on data protection and data transfers
+Importing and Exporting □ Make sure you have a GB EORI number □ Check the new rules on importing and exporting goods between the EU and Great Britain from 1 January 2021 \Box Get ready to make customs declarations □ Check if import VAT is due at the border $\hfill\square$ Decide how you will account for import VAT when you make a customs declaration Selling your goods \Box Use gov.uk to identify how your business can be ready to sell certain goods in the UK and EU Trading with the EU \Box Check whether you need an export licence to export dual-use items to the EU or Channel Islands from 1 January 2021 □ Use the 'Check How to Export Goods' tool on gov.uk to look up information on overseas tariffs, rules and border formalities for trading your goods worldwide \Box Use the new UK Global Tariff schedule to check what tariff will be payable on goods entering the UK from 1 January 2021 □ Check changes to trading with developing countries currently benefitting from the EU Generalised Scheme of Preferences □ Use gov.uk guidance to understand changes to trading with non-EU countries from 1 January 2021.
+Check if the UK has negotiated a trade agreement with the country you will be trading with □ Familiarise yourself with the UK's new trade remedies process on gov.uk Northern Ireland Protocol □ Follow NI specific rules for trading between GB and Northern Ireland Data

-□ Replace .eu top level domain names Workforce □ Signpost your current employees to the EU Settlement Scheme □ Check if a visa or work permit is required to travel to the EU for work purposes and apply if necessary $\Box$ If you are planning to recruit from overseas from 1 January 2021, you will need to register as a licensed visa sponsor
+□ Be prepared on data protection and data transfers Workforce □ Signpost your current employees to the EU Settlement Scheme \Box Check if a visa or work permit is required to travel to the EU for work purposes and apply if necessary □ If you are planning to recruit from overseas from 1 January 2021, you will need to register as a licensed visa sponsor

-Providing Services

-$\Box$ Get your qualifications recognised now by EU regulators to be able to practise or service clients in the EU

-Access to Research and Development Funding

-□ Find out more about Horizon 2020 on gov.uk

-Chemicals Regulations

-□ Check what actions you need to take under UK REACH and EU REACH to continue to manufacture and place chemicals on the GB, NI and EU markets Intellectual Property □ Consider whether changes to the framework for the exhaustion of IP rights will impact your business.
-You may want to seek legal advice to inform your assessment Timber Regulations □ Apply due diligence to export/import timber from UK to EU to meet legal harvest requirements
+Providing Services \Box Get your qualifications recognised now by EU regulators to be able to practise or service clients in the EU □ If UK-adopted international accounting standards are not determined as equivalent to EU-adopted international accounting standards, UK businesses listed on EU markets may need to produce accounts that comply with EU-adopted international accounting standards (or an equivalent) and UK-adopted international accounting standards Chemicals Regulations □ Check what actions you need to take under UK REACH and EU REACH to continue to manufacture and place chemicals on the GB, NI and EU markets Energy □ Comply with UK emissions levels for 2020 by April 2021 Intellectual Property □ Consider whether changes to the framework for the exhaustion of IP rights will impact your business.
+You may want to seek legal advice to inform your assessment Animal, Plant, Food, and Drink Regulations □ Register for the UK's new Import of Products, Animals, Food and Feed System □ Register to submit Export health certificates and understand border checks on animals and animal products for export

+$\hfill\square$ Use new documentation and understand border checks on plant products for export and import Timber Regulations □ Apply due diligence to export/import timber from UK to EU to meet legal harvest requirements Waste Movement \Box GB businesses to familiarise themselves with EU requirements for waste movements between GB and EU